The random walk on the random connection model: Definitions and notation

-for every $x \in \rd$.
+\begin{proof} Let $M >0$ be a constant and consider a slight modification of the random connection model in which the function $g$ is replaced by the function $f$, which is given by $ f(x) = {g(x)} \mathbf{1}_{\{ |x| \leq M\}} $ for every $x \in \rd$.
 Note that by definition the random connection model with function $g$ stochastically dominates the one with function $f$.
 Thus it suffices to prove the assertion in the new model.
 Since $f$ has bounded support, only depends on $|x|$ and is a decreasing function of $|x|$, we can apply Theorem 3 in \cite{P} and the following Corollary to obtain that

 as $\rho \to \infty$, under the new model. \end{proof}